How To Fly With Twin Infants

 “What’s the most important item to pack for my twins’ first plane ride?”

 The answer is: your sense of humor.
 You really need to pack your sense of humor.
 Oh, and make sure to stuff it in the front zipper of your carry-on for easy access.
+In my opinion, while flying had it’s own challenges, I overall preferred flying than driving long-distance road trips in the car with twin infants.

 What to pack for the airplane